Bumblebee202111/doubean-public/README.md

 ### Open-source?

-To not get this project/myself into trouble, the update of the source code in the public repo will be suspended.
+To not get this project/myself into trouble, the update of the source code in the public repo has been suspended.
 However, the latest release is always available.

 ### Who is it for?